WiIIiam278/HuskChat/docs/Formatting.md

 * `%day%` - dd
 * `%month%` - MM
 * `%year%` - yyyy

+### PlaceholderAPI support
+By installing [PAPIProxyBridge](https://modrinth.com/plugin/papiproxybridge) on both your proxy (Bungee or Velocity) and backend (Paper or Fabric) servers, you can use PlaceholderAPI placeholders in channel and message formats.

 ### Private message placeholders
 In private messages, the placeholders are applied to the sender of the message for inbound messages, and the receiver for outbound messages.
 You can use all placeholders above after the `sender_` or `receiver_` prefix. (e.g. `%sender_(placeholder)%` and `%receiver_(placeholder)%`).